Gateway Integration Style

 And that’s where Tasktop’s Gateway integration style comes in.

 Gateway is a RESTful API for receiving these events and flowing them to other tools.
-Here are some examples of what you can do with Gateway:

-A failed automated test creates a defect: When a test fails in Cucumber, Tasktop creates a defect in Jira.
+When a test fails in Cucumber, Tasktop creates a defect in Jira.

-A code scan creates a defect: When a code scan fails in SonarQube, Tasktop creates a defect in CA Agile Central (Rally).
+When a code scan fails in SonarQube, Tasktop creates a defect in CA Agile Central (Rally).

-An APM tool creates a defect: When New Relic detects your system’s slowing down, Tasktop creates a defect in VersionOne.
+When New Relic detects your system’s slowing down, Tasktop creates a defect in VersionOne.

-Code deployment creates a change request: When UrbanCode Deploy deploys code to a production environment, Tasktop creates a change request in ServiceNow.
+When UrbanCode Deploy deploys code to a production environment, Tasktop creates a change request in ServiceNow.

-A failed security scan creates a security defect: When AppScan detects a vulnerability, Tasktop creates a defect in Microsoft TFS.
+When AppScan detects a vulnerability, Tasktop creates a defect in Microsoft TFS.

 Tasktop makes all this easy by abstracting the target tool - even if it changes down the line.
 You just need to pass the event to us, and we’ll take care of the rest.
 Tasktop will flow the information to one or more target tools, based on the relevant artifact model.
 It’s simple and scalable.